jpietrzak8/Lasagne/README.md

 Features:

- * Uses the ZBar library for quick and easy scanning of UPC, ISBN, and 2-D barcodes.
+ * Uses the ZBar library for quick and easy scanning of UPC, ISBN, and QR barcodes.
  * All data is stored in Comma Separated Values (CSV) format, for easy use with external spreadsheets.